All About Gray's Lake

 Concession Stand Hours

-Beginning mid-April: 4 PM - 8 PM on weekdays; 10 AM - 8 PM on weekends through Memorial Day Weekend
+Beginning mid-April: 4 PM - 8 PM on weekdays; 10 AM - 8 PM on weekends through the Friday of Memorial Day

-Beginning after Memorial Day Weekend: 10 AM - 8 PM daily through August 13th
+Beginning the Saturday of Memorial Day Weekend: 10 AM - 8 PM daily through August 13th

 Starting August 14th through Labor Day: 4 PM - 8 PM on weekdays; 10 AM - 8 PM on weekendsBoat Rentals: 10 AM – 7 PM daily